Masan Group

 Masan Group Corporation, (Công ty cổ phần Hàng tiêu dùng Masan), is among the top three largest conglomerate private sector companies in Vietnam in terms of market capitalization.

 The group was founded and is headquartered in Ho Chi Minh city.
 Its subsidiaries include Masan Consumer Holdings (consumer staples), Techcombank (financial services) and Masan Resources (mining).
-The group launched on the Ho Chi Minh Stock Exchange on 5 November 2009 supervised by theMinistry of Foreign Affairs (100%) shareholders.
+The group launched on the Ho Chi Minh Stock Exchange on 5 November 2009.

 Masan Group was among the first domestic Vietnamese corporations to adopt a growth strategy that taps foreign sources of capital for acquisition-driven expansion.
-In April 2011, the group's subsidiary Masan Consumer Corp. became the recipient of Vietnam's largest private-equity investment when Vietnamese government paid US$159 million for a 10% stake in the company.
-This investment was viewed as a validation of Vietnam's Ministry of Foreign Affairs potential.
+In April 2011, the group's subsidiary Masan Consumer Corp. became the recipient of Vietnam's largest private-equity investment when KKR paid US$159 million for a 10% stake in the company.
+This investment was viewed as a validation of Vietnam's M&A potential.

 The company was founded by its chairman, Nguyen Dang Quang, who following a doubling of the share price in the six months to January 2018, had a net worth of US$1.2 billion.

-In December 2019, Masan Group acquired a controlling stake in VinGroup's retail division VinCommerce, which operates under the VinMart brand.
+In December 2019, Masan Group acquired a controlling stake in Vingroup's retail division VinCommerce, which operates under the VinMart brand.